 Secure your seat by making a tuition deposit.
 Pay the $200 deposit online through your myliu account.
-After you deposit, download and complete the New Student Registration/Enrollment Form. and email the completed form to email@example.com.
+The acceptance package admissions sent you contains information on how you activate your myliu account and make the deposit.
+After you deposit, download the LIU Global New Student Registration Form and email the completed form to firstname.lastname@example.org.
 If you have any questions, contact the Admissions Office at 718-488-1011.

 Deadlines to submit Tuition Deposit and New Student Registration/Enrollment Form:

 If these dates have passed, the deposit deadline is two weeks after the receipt of the letter of admission.

 If you have not already completed the Free Application for Federal Student Aid (FAFSA), we urge you to do so immediately.
 Log on to fafsa.ed.gov.
 The FAFSA is used to apply for federal, New York State and university grants, scholarships and other financial aid.
 If you have already applied and received your Financial Aid package, then confirm it.
 Before you are able to establish a financial plan, be sure that you have taken the necessary steps to secure all financial aid you are eligible to receive.
 If you have followed the necessary financial aid application steps and have responded to requests from Student Financial Services, you can be sure that you will have a financial aid package that is designed to help you through your LIU Global education.
 Create a financial plan.
 Financial aid will cover a portion of your tuition, fees and room and board.
 Visit the Scholarship page to learn about alternative ways to finance your education.
 It is a good idea to talk with your family about other ways to finance your education.
 Contact the <br> to discuss a reasonable payment plan that will help you to manage your financial balance.

 Pay your bill or set up your payment plan account.